-When it comes to overcoming business challenges, 2020 was the ultimate test.
+When it comes to overcoming business challenges, these past years have been the ultimate test.
 There’s no way to sugarcoat it.
 Last year was brutal for an overwhelming number of businesses both in the United States as well as the rest of the world.
 So many businesses saw their doors close permanently as a result of the COVID-19 pandemic and the ensuing reduction in revenue.

 And while not every business ended up having to close their doors after all the challenges faced, every business was impacted in some way by these common challenges.
-Even those that, from a revenue standpoint, did well in 2020 to stay on top, had a whole new landscape to navigate.
+Even those that, from a revenue standpoint, did well to stay on top, had a whole new landscape to navigate.
 Remote work, Zoom meetings, maybe a reduction in workforce, and changes to some business plans.
 The pandemic took no prisoners, and nobody was unscathed.

 But rather than focus on the negative, we’re going to take this episode and focus on the positive to help your successful business.
-We’re going to talk with someone who, though they had to make some tough decisions, helped lead her company through the rough waters of 2020, and hopefully has set them up for continued success in 2021.
+We’re going to talk with someone who, though they had to make some tough decisions, helped lead her company through the rough waters of last year, and hopefully has set them up for continued success in this new year.

 Our guest on the show this week is Macy Macaskill.
 Macy is the Chief Financial Officer at Rockets of Awesome, and our conversation on this episode is all about struggle, perseverance, and triumph.
 Her company had some hard decisions to make at the onset of the COVID-19 pandemic, and they’ve rebounded from those decisions in a dramatic way to stay on track with their business goals.